 Q. Why is my comment waiting for approval?

 A. If you have a Disqus account, a comment may be waiting for approval because it was flagged by Disqus as failing to meet the requirements listed above.
 This may mean a word was flagged, a link, or maybe you posted a social security number.

 Q. There was nothing wrong with my comment.
 Why is it waiting for approval?

-A. Sometimes a comment gets flagged by mistake.
+A. Sometimes a comment gets held for moderation by mistake.
 If this happens, we usually see it and correct it as soon as possible.
 If you believe something was unapproved by mistake, feel free to contact us using our online form.

 Q. Why are you censoring comments?